Student Global Relief Fund

-If you are in receipt of an award which has been taken away due to an event of a social or political upheaval, environmental or industrial disaster, or health or economic crises, or where a regional or national level institution has withdrawn their funding or where banks have stopped money leaving the country or where UK banks have stopped withdrawals form a certain nationality’s bank accounts, you may be eligible to apply for financial help through the Student Global Relief Fund.
+If you are in receipt of an award which has been taken away due to an event of a social or political upheaval, environmental or industrial disaster, or health or economic crises, or where a regional or national level institution has withdrawn their funding or where banks have stopped money leaving the country or where UK banks have stopped withdrawals from a certain nationality’s bank accounts, you may be eligible to apply for financial help through the Student Global Relief Fund.

 The Student Global Relief Fund is funded by the College alongside generous donations from our students, staff, alumni and other supporters.
 The aim of the fund is to help current students who lose their funding and experience genuine financial hardship with their cost of living and tuition fees.
 All students are able to apply.

 You are expected to provide documentation that you had the appropriate level of funding in place before you started your studies.
 The Fund is to be used when there are no further financial avenues available to you.
 The fund is available to subsidise longer term costs associated with studying, if the need stretches over years then you will be required to complete an assessment each year.
 We reserve the right to reject an application when there is substantial demand.